greenfork/jzignet/README.md

   since they are structs in C too, others (Tuple, Struct, String, Keyword, Symbol) cannot be represented as structs directly and they are wrappers with a `ptr` or `slice` field containing the original type.
+* When you need to supply a pointer to the array and a length in the C version, in Zig version you need to supply a slice since it has both the pointer and the length.
+* Abstracts are fully typed, no *void pointers to @ptrCast.

 # Q'n'A